-3.1 What is the Register of Housing Need?
+3.1 What is the register of housing need?

-The Register of Housing Need is the register of people who are eligible, who qualify in accordance with this policy and want to be housed in the District of Adur/Borough of Worthing
+The register of housing need is the register of people who want to be housed in the District of Adur/Borough of Worthing

-3.2 Who can apply to join the Register of Housing Need?
+3.2 Who can apply to join the register of housing need?

-People who are 16 years of age or over, who are eligible and who qualify in accordance with this policy can join the Register of Housing Need.
+People who are 16 years of age or over, who are eligible and who qualify in accordance with this policy can join the register of housing need.
 Accommodation cannot be offered until a person is 18.
 Those joining the Register before 18 will be classed as suspended applicants until their 18th birthday.
 However, they will be able to accrue time on the Register from the date of acceptance.